hrp/Subwrap/Readme.md

 ##Support for code reviews, commit notification, and continuous integration systems

-The <tt>svn revisions</tt> command lets you browse through recent changes to a project or directory and then, for each revision that you review, you can simply press R and it will mark that revision as reviewed.
+The `svn revisions` command lets you browse through recent changes to a project or directory and then, for each revision that you review, you can simply press R and it will mark that revision as reviewed.

-<tt>svn commit</tt> accepts two custom flags, <tt>--skip-notification / --covert</tt> (don't send commit notification) and <tt>--broken</tt> (tell the continuous integration system to expect failure).
+`svn commit` accepts two custom flags, `--skip-notification / --covert` (don't send commit notification) and `--broken` (tell the continuous integration system to expect failure).

 #Other